Queue-Fair/dotNet/README.md

 ### Adding Queue-Fair to an existing Webapp ###

-**5.** Copy the QueueFairAdapter/QueueFair from this distribution into the top level folder of your webapp (QueueFairDemo if you are using the Hello World app).
+**5.** Copy the QueueFairAdapter/QueueFair folder from this distribution into the top level folder of your webapp (QueueFairDemo if you are using the Hello World app).

 **6.** Add